Mullah Omar: Seclusion

-Supposed activities
+Suspected activities

 Some believed that Omar hid in the mountains of southern Afghanistan for over a year before he fled to neighboring Pakistan in late 2002.
 He continued to receive the allegiance of prominent pro-Taliban military leaders in the region, including Jalaluddin Haqqani.
-According to sources, he lived somewhere in Karachi for a time, where he worked as a potato trader.
+According to sources, he lived somewhere in Karachi for a time, where he worked as a potato trader to escape detection; a city where he had lived in already and visited for many years before the group's emergence in the 1990s.
 The United States offered a reward of US$10 million for information leading to his capture.

 In April 2004, Omar was interviewed via phone by Pakistani journalist Mohammed Shehzad.
-During the interview, Omar claimed that Osama Bin Laden was alive and well, and that his last contact with Bin Laden was months before the interview.
+During the interview, Omar claimed that Osama bin Laden was alive and well, and that his last contact with Bin Laden was months before the interview.
 Omar declared that the Taliban were "hunting Americans like pigs".

 In the years following the allied invasion, numerous statements were released that were identified as coming from Omar.
 In June 2006, a statement regarding the death of Abu Musab al-Zarqawi in Iraq was released by Omar and in it, he hailed al-Zarqawi as a martyr and he also claimed that the resistance movements in Afghanistan and Iraq "will not be weakened".
 Then, in December 2006, Omar reportedly issued a statement expressing confidence that foreign forces will be driven out of Afghanistan.